Bedrock-OSS/regolith-filters/gametests/readme.md

 ## Getting the Filter

 Install with: `regolith install gametests`.
+After that, you can place the filter into one of your profiles.

 ```json
 {